LearnYouSomeComputer/Tools-For-Programming/09-Locating-memory-leaks-with-Memcheck.md

 `asan` is much faster than Valgrind, but requires special compiler flags to work.

-To enable address sanitizer, you must use the following flags to `g++`: `-g -fsanitize=address -fno-omit-frame-pointer`.[^vg] Furthermore, you need to set two environment variables if you want function names and line numbers to appear in `asan`'s output:
+To enable address sanitizer, you must use the following flags to `g++`: `-g -fsanitize=address -fno-omit-frame-pointer`.[^vg] Furthermore, you need to set two environment variables[^llvm] if you want function names and line numbers to appear in `asan`'s output:

 ```bash
 export ASAN_SYMBOLIZER_PATH=`which llvm-symbolizer`